nikolay-turpitko/x-go-templator/README.md

 This project is more havyweight due to usage of `icu4c`.

+**NOTE:** Finally, I found a time to create a [lighter version of similar tool for the same needs] (https://gitlab.com/nikolay-turpitko/gotmpl) and now can abandon this one in favor of a new one.

 ## What is it?

 **x-go-templator** is a tool to generate simple documents using templates.